okjuan/virtual.book/_posts/2024-06-15-the-passenger.md

 > Measuring them a hundred thousand times each second.
 > The magnets that propelled them were seven feet in diameter and the windings were of solid silver fabricated from fiteen thousands tons of it borrowed from the US Treasury because all the copper had already gone into the war effort.
 > An older woman told her that the first day with the women all at their stations and having no least notion what any of this was about the engineers had thrown the consecutive switches and an enormous dynamo hum filled the hall and hairpins in their hundreds shot from the women's heads and crossed the room like hornets.

+That last sentence is exquisitely crafted.
+Fifty eight words, no comma, no ambiguity, all vivid.